sbcguard/NodeJS_Project_2/README.md

 - `public/`: HTML files for sample login and signup pages.
 - `.env`: Environment variables.
 - `prisma/`: Prisma configuration, migrations, and seed script.

+### TODO:

+- Post switch to cookie usage, need to assess implementation cross tabs.
+- Assess if localStorage is a better alternative to cookie.
+- Code cleanup/ refactoring.